m15a/vim-fennel-syntax/README.md

 ### `fennel_use_luajit`

-Highlight literals and keywords for LuaJIT.
+Highlight literals and keywords extended in LuaJIT.
 If not set, it will be inferred and set automatically by invoking `lua -v` command.